 - Individual vs Family: Most identity monitoring services cover a single individual, but identity theft can strike any member of your family.
 Decide whether its worth covering you and your spouse and if you should consider monitoring for your children as well.

-- Insurance Coverage Limits: Coverage limits usually vary based on the plan you choose.
+- Insurance Coverage Limits: You need to know what happens if you get hacked or your identity is stolen.
+Coverage limits usually vary based on the plan you choose.
 Having about $1 million in insurance coverage is recommended.
 That may seem like a lot, but you’d be surprised at how much damage identity theft can cause.

 - Company Credibility: Keep in mind that in order for a company to monitor your personal information and credit information, you must first give them access to this information!
 It’s important that the company you choose has established credibility in this industry and is worth paying a few more dollars to find.